myatthiri98/tdd-practice/Practice/Day_07/Problem_07/README.md

 ## Problem Description

-Given an array of strings strs, group all anagrams together into sublists.
-You may return the output in any order.
+Design an algorithm to encode a list of strings to a single string.
+The encoded string is then decoded back to the original list of strings.

-An anagram is a string that contains the exact same characters as another string, but the order of the characters can be different.
+Please implement encode and decode

 ## Time & Space Complexity

-- Time Complexity: O(1)
+- Time Complexity: O(m)
 - Space Complexity: O(1)